 Our Analysis and Test Results

-The Evo Trail by MSR is both versatile and burly.
-It's one of the best snowshoes we tested for varied terrain of all levels.
-With impressive traction, easy-to-use bindings, and good flotation, this is a great snowshoe to have as part of your winter arsenal.
-This is particularly true if you like to keep your options open in regards to where you go and what boots you have on your feet.
+The Evo Trail by MSR proved versatile and durable.
+After extensive testing, this shoe ended up at the top of our list for its ability to perform well in varied terrain of all levels.
+Between its spectacular traction, simplistic binding design, and great floatation with added tails, this snowshoe might be just what you've been looking for!
+This is particularly true if you like to keep your options open in regard to where you go and what boots you have on your feet.

-On beginner packed trails without much snow, the Evo can almost feel like overkill because the traction is so good.
-But as soon as you're out on trickier terrain and deeper drifts, you'll be glad for the aggressive stick.
-We felt secure and safe and cruised steep and icy intermediate hills with ease.
-This shoe does not offer heel lifts, so it isn't the best for long stretches of climbing, but you'll be good to go on moderate rolling terrain.
+When the trail leveled out, and we were no longer hiking at a steep angle, the Evo almost felt like they were too much.
+They absolutely will work on more mellow hikes, but with the hefty traction rails and crampons, these puppies stick to the snow aggressively when on flat-packed trails.
+However, as soon as we stepped out into deeper drifts, we were very thankful for the aggressive stick.
+We felt safe and secure cruising steep and icy intermediate hills.
+This shoe does not offer heel lifts, so it isn't the best for long stretches of steep climbing, but you'll be good to go on moderate rolling terrain.

 Ease of Use

-It is vital with the Evo to pull the rubber straps tighter than you may initially think you need or want to achieve the proper angle on the buckle tooth.
+The most important takeaway for success with the Evo bindings is to pull the rubber straps tighter than you may initially think you need to.
+This will force the proper angle on the buckle tooth.
 If you don't do this, the straps can work their way undone.
-This is simply part of learning the nuance of the shoe.
-Once you've got it all figured out, you'll be solid.
-We did not find this binding to be insecure or worrisome in the slightest.
+Every shoe is unique, and this one just requires a tighter fasten than some others.
+Once we discovered this, we had no worries or complaints.